Tjstretchalot/arango_crud/README.md

 being able to create network requests we first need to fetch the JWT.
 Furthermore, we may need to refresh the token on arbitrary requests.

-The recommended way to handle JWT's is the `'disk'` style.
+The recommended way to handle JWT's cache is `JWTDiskCache`.
 A file will contain the JWT and some metadata about it, which will be accessed in a safe way for even highly concurrent environments, meaning that every instance running arango_crud on the same machine using the same config will share JWT tokens